 Although employment cases may be the most obvious setting for tax gross-ups, the cases can be much more complex.
 For example, the Court of Federal Claims in LaSalle Talman Bank FSB v.
-United States considered the appropriateness of a tax gross-up in a complicated breach of contract case against the U.S. government.
-The plaintiff argued that to be put back in the position it would have been in had there been no breach of contract, damages had to be calculated on a pretax basis.
+U.S.,24 considered a tax gross-up in a complicated breach of contract case against the U.S. government.
+The plaintiff argued that to be put back in the position he would have been in had there been no breach of contract, damages had to be calculated on a pre-tax basis.

-Alternatively, the plaintiff argued that its damages should be grossed up for future taxation.
-The court relied on Home Savings of America FSB v.
-United States, in which it concluded that damages are foreseeable if they follow from a breach of contract in the ordinary course of events.
-If you injure someone, it is foreseeable that money damages may not make that person whole because of tax issues.
-In Home Savings, the award was adjusted, assuming it would be taxable.
+Alternatively, the plaintiff argued, its damages should be grossed-up for future taxation.25 The court relied on Home Savings,26 which ruled damages as foreseeable if they follow from a breach of contract in the ordinary course of events.
+If you injure someone, it is foreseeable that money damages may not make them whole because of tax issues.
+Thus, in Home Savings, the award was adjusted assuming it would be taxable.

 In LaSalle Talman Bank, the court noted that dividends were paid from net earnings after taxes.
 The government argued that the award would not be subject to tax, so the court had to address the tax impact and what the plaintiff would or would not report as income.
-In considering the appropriateness of a tax gross-up, the court stated: "Clearly, if we make the adjustment, plaintiff would be estopped from disputing the taxability of the award."
-That statement suggests that plaintiffs who receive tax gross-ups are going to report and pay tax on the damages they receive.
+In considering a tax gross-up, the court stated that: "Clearly, if we make the adjustment, plaintiff would be estopped from disputing the taxability of the award."27 This suggests that plaintiffs who receive tax gross-ups are actually going to report and pay tax on the damages they receive.

 Alternatively, it may reflect a lack of perception about the parties and the dynamics of tax issues involved.
-After all, the plaintiff may or may not know what its tax reporting position will ultimately be.
-The taxing agencies will by definition not be parties to the case, and both plaintiff and defendant will presumably develop their tax reporting positions based on the best information they have available at the time, long after the settlement is achieved or the verdict is paid.
+After all, without any sharp practice, the plaintiff may or may not know what its tax reporting position will ultimately be.
+The taxing agencies will by definition not be parties to the case, and plaintiff and defendant will develop their tax reporting positions based on the best information they have available at the time, long after the settlement is achieved or the verdict is paid.

 The tax reporting position they ultimately take may be inconsistent with the tax posture they have described in seeking damages.
-In fact, plaintiffs commonly ask for a tax gross-up based on one set of assumptions but take a different tax return reporting position.
+In fact, plaintiffs commonly ask for a tax gross-up based on one set of assumptions, but take a different tax return reporting position.
 For example, a plaintiff's damage study may calculate taxes based on the entire verdict being taxed at ordinary income rates.

-That may be the appropriate conservative view of the matter.
-However, the same plaintiff may later take the position on his tax return that the recovery is capital gain or even a recovery of basis.
-That may sound duplicitous, but how a verdict will be taxed is often complex and involves difficult factual and legal judgments.
+That may be the perfectly appropriate conservative view of the matter.
+That same plaintiff may later take the position on his tax return that the recovery is capital gain, or even a recovery of basis.
+This may sound duplicitous, but how a verdict will be taxed is often complex and involves difficult factual and legal judgments.

 Put another way, in seeking damages, a plaintiff may make pessimistic tax assumptions about how the verdict will be taxed.
 Nine months or a year later, the same plaintiff may take a more aggressive tax return posture.
-Even if such a dual-prong approach is expressly contemplated when the plaintiff asks the court for a tax gross-up, it seems appropriate for the plaintiff to assume the worst tax result when seeking damages.
+Besides, even if such a dual pronged approach is expressly contemplated when the plaintiff asks the court for a tax gross-up, it seems appropriate for the plaintiff to assume the worst tax result when seeking damages.